+Put reviewer comments in italics, so it’s easy to scan for them.

 REVEWER 1:

-- The significance of the results is somewhat questionable, given that the improvements are by a relatively small constant factor, and the potential for possible large improvements is not discussed.
+The significance of the results is somewhat questionable, given that the improvements are by a relatively small constant factor, and the potential for possible large improvements is not discussed.

-We have experimentally confirmed that our approach is more efficient than the existing approach as a graph includes many messages.
-This is because our approach effectively skips unnecessary message updates.
-We would like add this discussion in the revised paper.
+The reviewer is correct that the improvement is only to the constant factor.
+Further, the degree of improvement depends on the data.
+However, the improvement looks (empirically on standard benchmarks) very significant for image processing applications.

-- There might be other plausible approaches to expedite inference.
+There might be other plausible approaches to expedite inference.

+There might be, we agree.
+The virtue of our approach is that its gain may vary but it never loses to the classical algorithm.
+Further your comment suggested other applications.

-Since TRW-S algorithm [Kolmogorov, PAMI, 2006] is similar to belief propagation, our approach can be applied; it has high inference performance comparing other approach as shown in a survey paper [Kappes, CVPR, 2013].
+For example, the TRW-S algorithm [Kolmogorov, PAMI, 2006] is similar to belief propagation, so our approach can be applied to it as well; TRW-S is of interest because it has a high inference quality compared to other approach as shown in a survey paper [Kappes, CVPR, 2013].
 We appreciate the interesting comment.

 - The presentation needs a revision but is acceptable.

 We appreciate your elaborative advice on increasing the readability of our paper.
-We will revise the paper according to the advice.
+We have revised the paper according to the advice.

 REVEWER 2: